Vani Jairam: Popularity

-Jayaram made her debut in hindi film "Guddi" ,from which 'Bole re papihara' was a very big hit all over India.Within overnight she became very popular.Previously her first song with Kumar Gandharva in marathi also became hugely popular.
-Similarly, In tamil her first song with msv 'malligai en mannan mayangum',in malayalam 'Sourayudhathil' followed by Telugu,Kannada,Odia,Gujarathi all became very big numbers.
+Jairam made her debut in Hindi film "Guddi" ,from which 'Bole re papihara' was a very big hit all over India.
+Overnight she became very popular.Previously her first song with Kumar Gandharva in Marathi also became hugely popular.
+Similarly, In Tamil her first song with msv 'malligai en mannan mayangum',in Malayalam 'Sourayudhathil' followed by Telugu,Kannada,Odia,Gujarati all became very big numbers.
 Her first song itself in all languages became very popular making her recognized by the state people as their own state singer.